hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 11
 # WebSerial Possible Teaching Potential
 **WebSerial is an interesting combination of microcontrollers with Javascript webpages such as TensorflowJS and working on Desktop or Android Cell Phone.
 See demo page <a href="https://hpssjellis.github.io/my-examples-of-arduino-webUSB-webSerial/public/webserial-and-polyfill.html">here</a> which has links to the Arduino files.
 Teaching power of TensorflowJS, cheap microcontroller to connect with Actuators (to do something), possibly connect with Sensors, but a cell phone has a lot of sensors built in.
-Interesting potential here for education with minimal cost.**
+Interesting potential here for education with minimal cost.
+Any Grad students with a strong Javascript background interested in this?**

 <img src="https://user-images.githubusercontent.com/5605614/176287664-bd0f1893-c3df-4f50-bcc4-86091141569f.png" width = 700 />

-Combining WebSerial with EdgerImpulse WASM (Web Assembly) would be very interesting.
+**Combining WebSerial with EdgerImpulse WASM (Web Assembly) would be very interesting.
 See my WASM examples <a href="https://hpssjellis.github.io/my-examples-of-edge-impulse/public/index.html">here</a>.
-Note: these are very easy to get students to make and test on their cell phones.
+Note: these WASM assignments are very easy to get students to make and test on their cell phones.

 <hr>

 #### 12